Ximrl/DuckDB.OlapExtension/README.md

 - **Linux via HTTP only.** TCP connections to Analysis Services are Windows-only.
 On Linux, an XMLA-over-HTTP endpoint (`msmdpump.dll` in IIS) is required.
+- **Full result set is buffered in memory.** `OlapTableFunction.Fetch` runs during `Bind`, so the entire DAX result is loaded into memory before DuckDB starts processing.
+An outer `LIMIT` does **not** reduce memory or transfer.
+Suitable for small and medium result sets, not for large exports.

 ## Development